Intrinsic Gaussian Processes on Manifolds and Their Accelerations by Symmetry: Intrinsic Gaussian Process on Manifolds

-We remark that in practice the main difficulty of applying Algorithm \ref{alg:simulation of BM} to simulate Brownian motion sample paths is that in general, the exponential map on $(M,g)$ is not explicitly known.
-However, we will see in the sequel that for the Riemannian manifolds considered in this paper such as Lie groups and their homogeneous spaces, Algorithm \ref{alg:simulation of BM} is a convenient and efficient way to simulate Brownian motion sample paths.
-Detailed algorithms of simulating the Brownian motion on different types of manifolds are given in Section~\ref{heatkernelmani}.
-In order to compare Algorithm~\ref{alg:simulation of BM} with the method using stochastic differential equation in \cite{niu2018intrinsic}, we consider the example of the standard sphere parametrised by latitude $\phi$ and longitude $\theta$ in details.
+We remark that in practice the main difficulty of applying Algorithm \ref{alg:simulation of BM} to simulate BM sample paths is that in general, the exponential map on $(M,g)$ is not explicitly known.
+However, we will see in the sequel that for the Riemannian manifolds considered in this paper such as Lie groups and their homogeneous spaces, Algorithm \ref{alg:simulation of BM} is a convenient and efficient way to simulate BM sample paths.
+Detailed algorithms of simulating the BM on different types of manifolds are given in Section~\ref{heatkernelmani}.
+In order to compare Algorithm~\ref{alg:simulation of BM} with the method using stochastic differential equation in \citet{niu2018intrinsic}, we consider the example of the standard sphere parametrised by latitude $\phi$ and longitude $\theta$ in details.
 This coordinate system cannot cover the north and south poles -- they are the singularities.
-In this coordinate system, the Brownian motion in \cite{niu2018intrinsic} is described by

-Note that near the poles the drift velocity $( - \tan(\phi) /2 , 0 )$ becomes large and points away from the poles (huge repulsive drift); There is no issue with the stochastic differential equation in its infinitesimal form.
-However, when it is approximated by a discretisation, near the poles the drift term may become too large for the simulated step to be a good approximation of the actual Brownian motion.
-However in our approach, the simulation of Brownian Motion does not require the parametrisation of the space and hence we do not have such a problem at the poles.
+In this coordinate system, the BM in \citet{niu2018intrinsic} is described by $(d\phi, d\theta ) = ( -\frac{\tan(\phi) }{2} dt + dB_{\theta}, \frac{1}{\cos(\phi)} dB_{\phi} ).$ Note that near the poles the drift velocity $( - \tan(\phi) /2 , 0 )$ becomes large and points away from the poles (huge repulsive drift); There is no issue with the stochastic differential equation in its infinitesimal form.
+However, when it is approximated by a discretisation, near the poles the drift term may become too large for the simulated step to be a good approximation of the actual BM.
+However in our approach, the simulation of BM does not require the parametrisation of the space and hence we do not have such a problem at the poles.